How to Get There

 Via Rail has regular train service to the nearest train station at Halifax.
 From Halifax, take Highway 102, to Exit 4B (Windsor/Annapolis Valley) and on to Highway 101.
 Take Highway 101 to Exit 6 and follow the directions above.

 Bay Ferries offers ferry services to southwestern Nova Scotia.
-The Princess of Acadia sails between Saint John, New Brunswick and Digby, Nova Scotia.
-Driving time from Digby to Windsor is approximately 2 hours.
+The Fundy Rose sails between Saint John, New Brunswick and Digby, Nova Scotia.
+Driving time from Digby to Windsor is approximately 1 hour and 45 minutes.
+The CAT sails between Portland, Maine and Yarmouth, Nova Scotia.
+Driving time from Yarmouth to Windsor is approximately 2 hours and 45 minutes.

 Parks Canada Visitor Guide - Atlantic Canada